ppetrovtv/pine_script_docs/source/Declaring_Functions.rst

 The name of the function is located before the parentheses.
-Then, located in parenthesis is , which is simply a list of function arguments separated by a comma. in the example is the function’s body.
+Then, located in parenthesis is , which is simply a list of function arguments separated by a comma. in the example is the function's body.

 Here is an example of a single-line function: